 To be enforceable, a contract to buy or sell real property must be in writing.
 The offer to purchase is only finalized and accepted when the seller signs the contract without any further changes.
 If the seller makes changes to the contract, the changes are treated as a counter-offer.
 This process of negotiating the terms of sale can continue indefinitely, until both sides come to an agreement.

-The attorneys at Sharp, Graham, Baker & Varnell work with realtors from all around North Carolina, and with buyers and sellers from Virginia, Pennsylvania, and Washington, D.C. who own, or want to own, real estate in places like Currituck, Corolla and Duck; Southern Shores, Kitty Hawk, Kill Devil Hills, and Nags Head; and Rodanthe, Buxton, Avon, Hatteras or Ocracoke.
+The attorneys at Sharp, Graham, Baker & Varnell work with realtors from all around North Carolina, and with buyers and sellers from all over the country who own, or want to own, real estate in places like Currituck, Corolla and Duck; Southern Shores, Kitty Hawk, Kill Devil Hills, and Nags Head; and Rodanthe, Buxton, Avon, Hatteras or Ocracoke.
 If you you or your client wants to buy or sell real estate in North Carolina's Outer Banks, contact our attorneys today to discuss how we can help.
-Call 252-261-2126, email email@example.com, or complete our online form.
+Call 252-261-2126, email firstname.lastname@example.org, or complete our online form.